Generic Property Data Instructions

 Don't have one of the more common property management systems?
 That's ok.
 If you can extract data as a .csv file, then you can use these generic instructions to import your property data into PIM.

-Basic details such as property address, tenant and owner email and phone, rent amount, rent type, key number are used when importing into PIM for new properties where possible.
+Basic details such as property address, tenant and owner email and phone, rent amount, rent type, the key number are used when importing into PIM for new properties where possible.

 Importing from property data involves three stages;

 (1) Exporting the properties from your property database,

 (2) Uploading the files to our secure and confidential website using your PIM Premium login credentials, and finally

 (3) Import data to PIM on your iPad or iPhone.

 The import relies on information in PIM Settings so it is important to know how yours is set up.

 - Default Inspector - PIM will choose an Inspector to attach to the new inspection.
 By default, it will select the first person listed in Settings > PIM Admin > Inspectors.